-At the end of February Devin and I went on a little mini vacation.
+At the end of February I went on a little mini vacation.
 We flew out to California and spent a night on The Queen Mary and then took a 3 day cruise to Mexico.

 The day we were supposed to fly out from Chicago, Indiana was hit with a blizzard.
 We decided to push forward, leave early, and attempt to make it to the airport.
 The normal 2 hour drive took 5 hours and we went a max of 30 miles per hour but we made it to the airport safe and sound.
 Over 700 flights were canceled from O'Hare so we were skeptical that our flight would still happen, but it did!
 It was delayed by 8 hours but it still got us there! :)